Driving in Italy: SOS!

 Helpful hint #2: carry cash on hand while traveling.
 (I carry money, my husband carries money, and we have some more hidden throughout our things).

 Our Jetta’s fate, it turned out, was not good.
-The reason the battery died was because the alternator sucked every ounce of its energy before it died, too.
-They had a new battery, but had to get the alternator from another mechanic in town.
+The reason the battery died was that the alternator sucked every ounce of its energy before it died, too.
+They had a new battery but had to get the alternator from another mechanic in town.
 The mechanic told us—in complete Italian, mind you—that they may be able to get the car up and running later that evening…or by the next morning.

 Again, using limited Italian we explained that we were on our way to Florence and had no way to get back home.
 If they couldn’t fix the car he suggested we either take the train back to our town (€80 per person, one way) or find a place to spend the night.
 Well, crap!
 As we left our phone numbers with him, we basically pleaded that they try their hardest to get our car running again.

 With nothing to do, we started to explore Mogliano.
 Long story short, I’m working on a post* called: “10 Things to do if you Break Down in Random Italian Town.”
-Basically, we needed to kill at least five hours so we walked around, ate pizza, walked around more, people watched, had coffee, window shopped, and walked around even more.
+Basically, we needed to kill at least five hours so we walked around, ate pizza, walked around more, people-watched, had coffee, window-shopped, and walked around even more.

 Around 5 pm we made our way back to the mechanic to check on the status of the car.
 It was a HUGE sigh of relief when he said it was fixed and ready to go—halleluiah!
 There was only one thing left we had to do: pay.

 Here’s a fun fact about rural Italy: a lot of places don’t actually accept (American) credit cards.
 If they do have a credit card reader it’s only for their specific cards with a special chip inside.
 Our cards do not work with this machine.
 This presents a problem when, for example, you’re handed a bill for €642 and can only pay with cash.